COVID-19: Q&A for Texas Oncology Patients and Caregivers

 - Providing information for patients who may need COVID-19 testing

-- Reinforcing guidelines for use of personal protective equipment, e.g., facemask, gowns, gloves
+- Reinforcing guidelines for use of personal protective equipment, (e.g., face masks, gowns, gloves)

-- Isolating patients who come into our locations exhibiting respiratory or flu-like symptoms.
+- Isolating patients who come into our locations exhibiting respiratory symptoms

-If your caregiver or close contact is sick, encourage them to seek medical attention, and avoid contact with them until they are well, e.g., free from fever for at least 24-48 hours.
+If your caregiver or close contact is sick, encourage them to seek medical attention, and avoid contact with them until they are well, e.g., free from fever for at least 72 hours.
+The CDC regularly posts updated recommendations on travel, face masks, and other safety measures at www.cdc.gov/coronavirus.

 Where can I get more information?

-As the COVID-19 situation changes, we will keep our staff and our patients updated.
+Texas Oncology continues to keep our staff and patients updated as the COVID-19 situation evolves.
 For more information on COVID-19, Texas Oncology recommends the following resources: